Malaviya24/Swasthik/replit.md

 # Overview

-Swasthya Mitra is an AI-powered healthcare chatbot web application designed specifically for rural and semi-urban communities.
+Swasthik is an AI-powered healthcare chatbot web application designed specifically for rural and semi-urban communities.
 The application provides multilingual health assistance, symptom checking, medication information, voice interactions, and image analysis capabilities.
 It aims to achieve 80% accuracy in health query responses while maintaining appropriate medical disclaimers and encouraging users to consult healthcare professionals for serious concerns.

 # User Preferences